ArshiFarooq802/notionIQ--1/replit.md

 - Main content area: Chat interface or folder view

 ## Recent Changes
-- November 6, 2025: **Fixed Folder Navigation with URL-Based Routing**
+- November 6, 2025: **Fixed Folder Navigation and Removed Drag-and-Drop Reordering**
   - Implemented dynamic routing with `/folders/[folderId]` for direct folder access
+  - Removed all drag-and-drop folder reordering functionality that was interfering with navigation
+  - Made entire folder row clickable for navigation (not just the text)
+  - Added event.stopPropagation() to all interactive elements (expand/collapse, context menu, rename, delete)
   - Updated all folder click handlers to use Next.js router.push() for reliable navigation
   - Added loading state UI that displays when folder contents are being fetched
   - Fixed state synchronization between URL parameters and local state